Philosophy students and professor seated around large table, eating

 Find out more about why Philosophy is a great major.

 The Philosophy Department's Senior Research Fund helps support undergraduate philosophical inquiry by providing scholarships for (1) academic conference presentations and (2) summer research.
 The fund is entirely supported by student and professor contributions.
-You might consider donating to the fund (after graduation and upon employment, if you are student).
+You might consider donating to the fund (select “philosophy” under Designation).
 100% of your donations will be used to support the research and presentation activities of our senior philosophy majors.